Cyrix: Legacy

 Although the company was short-lived and the brand name is no longer actively used by its current owner, Cyrix's competition with Intel created the market for budget CPUs, which cut the average selling price of PCs and ultimately forced Intel to release its Celeron line of budget processors and cut the prices of its faster processors more quickly in order to compete.

 Additionally, the acquisition of Cyrix's intellectual property and agreements would be used by VIA Technologies to defend itself from its own legal troubles with Intel, even after VIA stopped using the Cyrix name.

 In popular media

 The film Eraser featured a defense corporation known as "Cyrex".
 Cyrix became concerned about the potential name conflict, and contacted the film production company.
 The name was then retroactively digitally edited to become "Cyrez" to avoid any confusion.

 In the machinima series Freeman's Mind, Ross Scott as Gordon Freeman (of the Half-Life video game franchise) curses Cyrix processors as a computer breaks in Episode 3.

+In a feature article written by Something Awful, Cyrix is lampooned as a "an abandoned gas station with a tin 'Cyrix' sign bolted over the front entranceway" led by lead engineer, Dave Reynolds, who demanded to be referred to as "King Elsenor".